Sector Development Archives - ISO-BEA

 I’m an emerging filmmaker and am hoping to attend a large international marketplace, am I eligible to apply for travel?

-You are eligible to apply however we strongly recommend that you are attending festivals and market places that suit your career level and goals
+You are eligible to apply however we strongly recommend that you are attending festivals and market places that suit your career level and goals.

 I’m not sure my planned travel fits the program requirements.
 What should I do?